 Transfer of Securities

-Subject to these terms and our internal policies, we will use best efforts to enable you to transfer securities purchased on an account in your name with a third party broker into your eToro account, and securities purchased under this Schedule out of your eToro account, to an account in your name with a third party broker.
+Subject to these terms and our internal policies, we will use best efforts to enable you to transfer securities purchased on an account in your name with a third party broker into your etoro account, and securities purchased under this Schedule out of your etoro account, to an account in your name with a third party broker.
 You can request to do so by filing a request form.
 For more information please approach our customer service.
 Note that we may require you to provide additional information at our discretion.

 Securities transfer process may take 14 business days to be completed, however, it may be longer.
-You acknowledge that the successful completion of the process requires steps by both you and the receiving/delivering third party broker and eToro is not responsible for any delays in completing this process caused due to you or any third party.
+You acknowledge that the successful completion of the process requires steps by both you and the receiving/delivering third party broker and etoro is not responsible for any delays in completing this process caused due to you or any third party.

-Fractional share positions cannot be transferred in or out of your eToro account.
+Fractional share positions cannot be transferred in or out of your etoro account.
 Before requesting a securities transfer to a third party broker, we recommend you sell your fractional positions, otherwise, any fractional shares will be liquidated at the closing price of the last trading day available to us, and the cash will be paid to your balance.

 Note that you can only request to transfer out all your securities and you will not be able to request us to partially transfer out securities from your account.